urbanwildlifeinstitute/UWIN_tutorials/Mada_workshop/Mada_data_cleaning/tutorial_data_manipulation.md

 hist(lemur_elev$ElevationM)
 ```

-Let's check our our remaining character columns `Habitat` and `Scientist` column now.
-These column is correct in that it is categorical data saved as character strings.
+Let's check out our remaining character columns `Habitat` and `Scientist`.
+These columns are correct in that it is categorical data saved as character strings.
 Let's see if there are any duplicate names or other errors.

 <details closed><summary> HeightM Solution</a></summary>